numberplates/plateit-api-docs/fundamentals/plate-files.md

 The final image files need to be in [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) format.

-### Viewport
+### ViewBox

-The width and height sections of the SVG's `viewport` attribute need to match the width and height in mm of the number plate being purchased.
-For example, the viewport attribute for a standard 520x111mm oblong would need to be:
+The width and height sections of the SVG's `viewBox` attribute need to match the width and height in mm of the number plate being purchased.
+For example, the viewBox attribute for a standard 520x111mm oblong would need to be:

 ```xml
 <svg viewBox="0 0 520 111">